goadesign/goa.design/content/design/overview.md

 Resources can define a default media type for all actions.
 Defining a default media type has two
 effects:

-1. The default media type is used for all `OK` responses that do not define a media type.
+1. The default media type is used for all responses that return status code 200 and do not define a media type.
 2. Attributes defined on action payloads, action params and response media types that match the names of attributes defined on the default media type automatically inherit all their properties from it (description, type, validations etc.).